ctrlcctrlv/infinity/README.md

 infinity
 ========================================================

+## This software is DEPRECATED and UNMAINTAINED.
+Come January 1, 2016, no security fixes will be merged in.
+You are encouraged to [use the rewrite](https://github.com/infinity-next/infinity-next) or [downgrade to vichan](https://github.com/vichan-devel/vichan).

 About
 ------------
 infinity is a fork of vichan, with the difference that infinity is geared towards allowing users to create their own boards.
 A running instance is at [8ch.net](https://8ch.net/) (new! a user of the software wrote to me that they created a Polish version: [8ch.pl](http://8ch.pl/))